MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

 > [!NOTE]
 > The Microsoft.AI.Skills.SkillInterfacePreview namespace has been deprecated as it is legacy and is no longer maintained.
 It has been replaced by non-monikored package offering the same functionalities and more with improve performance and reliability: [Microsoft.AI.Skills.SkillInterface](https://www.nuget.org/packages/Microsoft.AI.Skills.SkillInterface/).
 This documentation is scheduled to be updated to reflect the new functionality.

-If you already have a custom vision solution, this tutorial shows how to wrap the solution in a Windows Vision Skill by extending the [Microsoft.AI.Skills.SkillInterfacePreview][SkillInterfacePreview] base API.
+If you already have a custom vision solution, this tutorial shows how to wrap the solution in a Windows Vision Skill by extending the Microsoft.AI.Skills.SkillInterfacePreview base API.

 Let's build a face sentiment analyzer skill that leverages the following: